EMERGING MARKETS-Latam FX gains as Fed calms tapering fears; set for weekly loss

 The monetary policy committee of Chile's central bank voted unanimously on Thursday to keep its benchmark interest rate unchanged at 0.5%, while Peru's central bank maintained interest rates at 0.25%.

-Mexico's peso MXN= gained 1% and was set to gain for the second consecutive week as oil prices jumped and recorded a third straight week of gains.
+Mexico's peso MXN= gained 0.5% and was set to rise for the second consecutive day as oil prices jumped and as the country's central bank hinted at a tightening cycle on the horizon.
+The peso recorded a third straight week of gains.

 Colombia's peso COP= gained 1.1%, also supported by the surge in crude prices, and was set to record its best week since the beginning of this year even as social protests rise against a withdrawn government tax bill.